QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 Please see [the grain host](blueprints.md#host) for more details.

 ### tags​
-Whenever a Kubernetes grain is launched, all resources created during the deployment process are automatically tagged with Torque's system tags, blueprint tags and customer tags. if you wish to disable tagging for all resources in a specific Kubernetes grain, use the following syntax:
+Whenever a Kubernetes grain is launched, all resources created during the deployment process are automatically tagged with Torque's system tags, built-in tags and custom tags.
+If you wish to disable tagging for all resources in a specific Kubernetes grain, use the following syntax:

 ```yaml"
 grains: